 Immediately after the fold/banner area is a good time to elaborate more about what you offer.

 Again, depending on your industry, you’ll want to dig a little deeper into the actual product or service.

 Types of products you use and/or repair

 What sets you apart from the competition in your area

 If possible, accompany each item with a descriptive image to give context for those who won’t bother to read anything.

-Nothing will complement this section more than a great before and after representation of the work you can deliver as shown below.
+However, nothing will complement this section more than a great before and after representation of the work you can deliver!

 You can never have too many testimonials.

 Now that you’ve explained the actual specifics involved in your product or service offering, throw a few more client reviews their way to show that real people have benefited from working with you.